karpatic/datalab/README.md

 Everything writtin in this book picks up from where previous chapters left off.

+Visit the github pages [version](https://karpatic.github.io/dataplay/) if you are viewing this from [github](https://github.com/karpatic/datalabs) a github repo

 While any chapter may be picked up and read as an insular topic; it is suggested to start from the begining.

-Labs in Handbook use modules created from it's sister guidebook, the [Guidebook](https://karpatic.github.io/dataplay/).

 Tutorials and documentation on those modules can be found there.